tpbnick/docs/docs/py-lists.md

 print(motorcycles)
 ```

-The first code set defines the original list, with `'honda'` as the first element.
-The second code set changes the value of the first item (`[0]`) to `'ducati'`.
+The first code set defines the original list, with `#!py 'honda'` as the first element.
+The second code set changes the value of the first item (`[0]`) to `#!py 'ducati'`.
 The output shows the first item ahs indeed been changed, and the rest of the list stays the same.

 ```
 ['honda', 'yamaha', 'suzuki']